 In northern Europe, the main species of trees for paper and board production is spruce, pine and birch.
 In Spain and Portugal, eucalyptus is grown commercially.

 Around 80% of the wood used to make paper and board in Europe comes from European forests.

-Forests are in Europe is increasing and new growth exceeds the wood harvested, by an area equivalent to 1.5 million football pitches each year.
+Forests are in Europe is increasing and new growth exceeds the wood harvested, by an area equivalent to 1500 football pitches every day.